-A selection of letters can be searched in Brevbasen, but there are also many in personal and institution archives in the manuscript collection.
-See also letters in the digital collection Danmarks Breve.
+A selection of letters can be searched in Brevbasen, but a significant number of letters can be found in the personal and institution archives in the manuscript collection.
+See also letters in the digital collection Danmarks Breve (in Danish only).

-Please note that not all letters are registered by single name - there are many letters in our other collections that are not registered separately.
+Please note that not all letters are registered by the individual name - many letters in our other collections are not registered separately.

 Books and articles about music are searchable in the library system.
-Most of them you can either access online, borrow to take home with you, or you can order a copy, but you can only view some of the older material at the Research reading room in The Black Diamond, Copenhagen.
+Most of them you can either access online, borrow and use at home, or you can order a copy.
+However, some of the older material you can only view at the Research reading room in The Black Diamond, Copenhagen.